Montessori Mom

-Montessori Physical Education
+Montessori Physical Eduation

 Montessori PE

-Montessori was concerned that preschool children whose body proportions are still larger in the upper body should be spared the rigors of strict physical workouts.
+Montessori was concerned that preschool children, whose body proportions are still larger in the upper body, should be spared the rigors of strict physical workouts.
 She believed that a young child’s legs could be damaged by forced physical activity.

 The first object of physical activity was to help a child breathe properly and eventually help a child pronounce words correctly.
 It’s interesting to note that recent research links breathing and stuttering.
 Part of the therapy for stuttering is to introduce proper breathing techniques.

 Dr. Montessori believed that babies and small children crawled because their heavy upper bodies and large heads made it difficult to walk upright.
-She noticed that preschool children often lay on their backs and moved their arms and legs about because it was an easy way to exercise their limbs without the stress of standing in an upright position.
+Also, she noticed that preschool children often lay on their backs and moved their arms and legs about because it was an easy way to exercise their limbs without the stress of standing in an upright position.
 She believed benches should be provided for young preschool children to sit on whenever they were tired.
-She did not believe in pushing young children with forced physical activities.
+She did not believe in pushing young children with forced activities.

 Here are some ideas Montessori used for physical activity: